18 BEST Hikes Near Calgary (Easy & Hard!)

 Troll Falls

 Troll Falls is one of the best waterfall hikes near Calgary for families.
-It’s short and easy and will lead you right to a frozen Alberta waterfall.
+It’s short and easy and will lead you right to a frozen Alberta waterfall in the winter.
 Though summer is just as lovely as you still get to view a flowing waterfall!
-The trail is hectic as it’s one of the best easy hikes near Calgary.
-Especially in the summer during the weekend days, so try and go during the weekdays if possible.
+The trail can be a bit hectic as it’s one of the easiest hikes near Calgary.
+Especially in the summer during the weekend days, so try and go during the weekdays at off times if possible.

 If you are planning a trip in the winter, hiking poles and microspikes may be helpful for you here.
 If you and the family already have plans to ski at Nakiska or hit up the Kananaskis Nordic Spa we recommend combining your outing with Troll Falls for a wonderful day!